aswinramani/MLND-Capstone/README.md

 Please refer to the official websites of the above mentioned libraries to install them.

+### Change the directory to src by typing this command
+cd src

 ### Default Settings

 To keep things simple, default stock tickers and time period have been implemented.
 Please follow the instructions given below.

 #### Train models using default stock tickers and time period
-python app.py t
+python main.py t
 #### Default query will return predictions for all tickers
-python app.py q
+python main.py q

 ### Train models with stock tickers of your choice

-python app.py t TICKER1 TICKER2 TICKER3 10y
+python main.py t TICKER1 TICKER2 TICKER3 10y

-python app.py q TICKER1 TICKER2 5
+python main.py q TICKER1 TICKER2 5

 ### Remove predictions

-python app.py r
+python main.py r

 Note: